Code-Institute-Submissions/iron_butterfly/README.md

 FEATURES LEFT TO IMPLEMENT
 •	Music & Video

-    TECHNOLOGIES USED
-•	The framework used was bootstrap (see link https://getbootstrap.com/) which also gave me the CSS stylesheets that was required.
-These gave me the structure that I required
-•	I was impressed by one of the tutorials demonstrating different fonts and therefore I included fontawesome (see link https://fontawesome.com/).
-•	 For all the hover tricks I went to https://cdnjs.com/.
-All the technologies used was encouraged by various tutors in the modules and using their knowledge and experience it was very useful.
-Not only the usefulness but also an understanding a new coder needs to learn and implement with confidence.
 TESTING
 •	Using Chrome as my default browser I used its development tools to check the responsiveness of the website through various screen sizes.
 I had already put @mediaquery in the CSS stylesheets and checked each page individually.
 •	All hover buttons work, audio files play and also the video file plays.
 •	The form in the contact page can be accessed in any screen size and notifications are         present when you place the mouse pointer over each individual form box.
 •	I have run the CSS through a validation site (see link https://jigsaw.w3.org/css-validator/)